openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 Broker Microservice uses **Opportunity Locks** to ensure that an Opportunity is only used in one test.
 When an Opportunity is retrieved in Random mode, using [`POST /test-interface/datasets/:testDatasetIdentifier/opportunities`](#post-test-interfacedatasetstestdatasetidentifieropportunities), it is **locked**.
 Subsequent calls to get a random Opportunity with the same critera will not return the same Opportunity, as it is locked.

-In between runs of the [Integration Tests](../openactive-integration-tests/) tests, these locks need to be **released**, to ensure that all Opportunities are available for subsequent test runs.
+In between runs of the tests in [Integration Tests](../openactive-integration-tests/), these locks need to be **released**, to ensure that all Opportunities are available for subsequent test runs.

 These locks are contained within each [Test Dataset](https://openactive.io/test-interface/#datasets-endpoints), so that an Opportunity that is locked in one Test Dataset will be avaiable to another.